 Had I reviewed Layers of Fear before this weekend, it would’ve had a slightly different tone.
 That’s because I was loving it.
 I was playing a chapter a night, and looking forward to doing so all day.
 But then the game ended, and I didn’t like the ending, so now I’m treating it with a little less reverence.
-That doesn’t mean you should play it, however.
-If you enjoy a good scare, you should absolutely play it.
+That doesn’t mean you shouldn’t play it, however.
+If you enjoy a good scare, have at it.

 And more long, darkened hallways.